nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
 Amigos finds no friend with the given name or index.
     * 2a1.
-Amigos requests user to check input and reenter.
+Amigos throws an error message saying that name or index is invalid.
     * 2a2.
 User corrects command (if desired), and keys in edited command.

   Use case resumes at step 3.

 * 2b.
-Amigos detects that the user has not requested to delete a specific log.
+Amigos detects User has requested to delete all logs of all friends.
   * 2b1.
-Amigos clears the input and lists all logs of the friend with an index.
-  * 2b2.
-User keys in index, and deletes the log.
+All logs in all friend are deleted.

   Use case resumes at step 3.

 * 2c.
-Amigos detects User has requested to delete all logs of all friends.
+Amigos detects that User has requested to delete all logs of a friend.
   * 2c1.
-All logs in all friend are deleted.
+Amigos deletes all logs of the friend.

   Use case resumes at step 3.

 * 2d.
-Amigos detects that User has requested to delete all logs of a friend.
+Amigos detects an invalid combination of arguments.
   * 2d1.
-Amigos deletes all logs of the friend.

-  Use case resumes at step 3.
+Amigos clears the input and requests the user to check input and reenter if necessary.

 * 2e.
-Amigos detects an invalid combination of arguments.
+Amigos detects that the requested friend has no logs.
     * 2e1.
-Amigos clears the input and requests the user to check input and reenter if necessary.

-* 2f.
-Amigos detects that the requested friend has no logs.
-    * 2f1.
 Amigos clears the input and notifies the user that this friend has no logs to be deleted.

   Use case ends.